Ed Robson Arena: Namesake

-Edward J. Robson is a 1954 graduate of Colorado College and played three years of varsity ice hockey.
+The arena was named after Edward J. Robson, a 1954 graduate of Colorado College who played three years of varsity ice hockey.
 He is Chairman and CEO of his own real estate company, Robson Resort Communities.

 Events

-With the arena's opening, there has been a plethora of different leagues and games getting ice time.
-Also, there is open skating and arena tour times that get posted on all Ed Robson's social media platforms.

 Despite being a hockey arena, there are many other events that go on here.
-There is a multipurpose event room, 'Chapman Room' that is perfect for luncheons, meetings, class times, etc. The Chapman Room has a small catering kitchen that is run by Bon Appétit, along with a decent size patio for warmer weather.
+There is a multipurpose event room, 'Chapman Room' that is perfect for luncheons, meetings and class times.
+The Chapman Room has a small catering kitchen that is run by Bon Appétit, along with a decent size patio for warmer weather.